sbonaretti/timeSavers/HowTo_D3js.md

    <body>
        <div id="container"></div> # data will be given to container
    </body>

    <script src"d3.js"></script> # import d3js

    <script>
        let container = d3.select("#container") # connects to the html container

        d3.csv("file_name.csv")
          .then(function (data)){ #using anonimous function, i.e. without name + providing data to the function for (let client of data){ # for loop thought data write (client.Name)
              }
          })

-         # the following function is written below the line where it is called
+         function write(text) { # this function is written below the line where it is called container.append("div").text(text) # provide text to the container }
-         function write(text) {
-             container.append("div").text(text) # provide text to the container }
    </script>